 It is our dedicated staff and our Sisters, who take care of the different project centers, compassionately bring mothers, brothers, teachers, doctors, advisers, and friends to the poor men, women, and children of the squatter and Aeta communities, helping them to cope with their lives and empowering them to rise above their many problems.

-It is the committed young volunteer doctors, nurses, dentists, midwives, and non-medical professional in our Medical-Surgical Missions, working tirelessly into the night not only in the operating rooms but also climbing up with me to the hills and mountains, unmindful of the heat and rain, to reach out to the Aetas and victims of calamities, bringing with them the gospel message of God’s love, mercy, and compassion to His people.
+It is the committed young volunteer doctors, nurses, dentists, midwives, and non-medical professionals in our Medical-Surgical Missions, working tirelessly into the night not only in the operating rooms but also climbing up with me to the hills and mountains, unmindful of the heat and rain, to reach out to the Aetas and victims of calamities, bringing with them the gospel message of God’s love, mercy, and compassion to His people.
 Many times it seemed there was nothing more to give, yet they continued on giving.

 It is my family: my parents, my brothers and sisters, who gave me love, taught me to love, and nourished me with their strength and courage.